fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 This record covers PlanetVim **0.1.0-rc.1**, implemented on **2026-09-08** from baseline `f75c805a`.
 The source is a release candidate.
 Native Windows hosted CI and external SDK/target acceptance remain release gates; checked-in automation is not evidence that those jobs ran.

+## Integrated IDE workflows — 2026-09-15

+IDE-01 through IDE-05 are implemented in first-party code.
+Tested runtime and startup snapshot: `241ec37a8`; the following acceptance commit changes only this record.
+See [the workflow guide](IDE.md) for the settings schema, menu entry points, supported CMake configure presets and task conventions.

+Validation on Linux x86-64, Manjaro 6.18.49 / glibc 2.44:

+- **82/82 default GUI files passed** on current **GVim 9.2.1011**.
+The initial image-preview dependency failure was corrected by adding Pillow to the disposable test environment and rerunning that file.
+Final task/debugger changes received focused GUI and compilation reruns.
+- **83/83 GUI files passed, zero skips**, on minimum **GVim 9.1.0016**: all 82
+  default files plus `tests/integration/lsp.vim`.
+The minimum executable was built from unmodified official Vim commit `124371c5a149a8c0c75c04b6c90ac11e71a0aa97`, with GTK3 and embedded Python **3.12.14**, under `/tmp/planetvim-ide-tools/gvim-minimum312`.
+An earlier test build using host Python 3.14 failed embedding; these passing results use the corrected Python 3.12 build, without patching Vim or bundled plugins.
+- The additional **real clangd/pylsp integration fixture passed on current GVim** too, including definitions, completion, rename, formatting and diagnostics.
+A separate protocol-recorder fixture checks isolated process environments and prevents cross-project document delivery during rapid tab switches, including pending edit notifications.
+- Python suite: **108 run, 107 passed, one skipped**.
+The skip is the existing SFML template build, because `sfml-window`, `sfml-system`, `glew` and `gl` development packages are absent.
+CMake preset inheritance/environment/macro and cycle tests pass.
+- **121 package inventory records match**.
+No upstream plugin files changed.
+  `git diff --check` passes.

+Real tool versions: CMake **4.4.3**, Ninja **1.13.2**, GDB **17.2**, clangd **22.1.8**, debugpy **1.8.21**, pylsp **1.15.0**, external test Python **3.14.7**.
+Debugpy/pylsp/Pillow were installed in a disposable `/tmp` environment; the system Python installation and personal PlanetVim installation were not changed.

+The new fixtures configure and build real C/C++ programs, resolve inherited and private presets, exercise out-of-tree paths with spaces/Unicode, select targets and multi-configuration artifacts, run CTest, pass literal arguments/environment, and reject running stale executables after a failed rebuild.
+Actual GDB and Python debugger launches use the selected executable/interpreter and preserve an existing `.vimspector.json`.
+Task fixtures cover dependency ordering, cycles, failure suppression, cancellation, timeouts, project switching and literal artifact placeholders.
+Compiler/Python diagnostics retain raw logs and point back to the originating source.
+Existing home-install, installed-startup, menu-teaching, Vim9 compilation and plugin API checks are included above.

+### Startup comparison

+Clean-tree measurements used the same current GVim, private Xvfb, a populated hint cache, one excluded warmup and five fresh processes per checkout.
+No PlanetVim compiler or test suite ran concurrently with these measurements:

+- Before IDE changes, `9dfde0943`: **1.210 seconds median to first screen**, range **1.107–1.215**; pre-vimrc-to-event-loop median **1.125 seconds**.
+- After IDE changes, `241ec37a8`: **1.152 seconds median to first screen**, range **1.063–1.308**; pre-vimrc-to-event-loop median **1.072 seconds**.

+These samples do not demonstrate a startup regression; their variation does not establish a dependable speedup. **The 1.0-second target remains unmet on this host.** Do not compare these numbers directly with the older GVim 9.2.0849 optimization measurements below.
+Both checkouts retain the same pre-existing `E329: No menu "&GUI Windows"` last-error marker in the benchmark capture.
+Local artifacts: `dist/startup-ide-before.json` and `dist/startup-ide-after.json`.
+Reproduce with `python3 scripts/benchmark.py --runs 5 --xvfb /path/to/Xvfb`.

+This phase validates Linux GVim and the stated local workflows.
+Windows, IDE-06 and later work, remote/hardware/commercial SDK acceptance, publishing and hosted CI remain outside this phase.
+New settings and tool probes do not run project tasks or start SDK installation merely by opening a project.

 ## Linux startup optimization — 2026-09-10

 Validated runtime and benchmark commit `edaf1eb`.
 Fixed menu declarations call